immutability-io/vault-ethereum/BLOG.md

   capabilities = ["update"]
 }
 ```
 Care should always be taken when using passphrases.
+One of the benefits of Vault is that it provides many forms of authentication which means that you can avoid the awkwardness of handling certain kinds of passphrases.

 ```sh
 $ vault auth enable userpass